 You do not need to send all payroll forms to the IRS.
 However, you still need to keep them in your records.
 Review additional payroll tax forms that your employees need to fill out below.

-Form W-4, Employee’s Withholding Allowance Certificate, determines the amount of federal income tax to withhold from an employee’s wages.
+Form W-4, Employee’s Withholding Certificate, determines the amount of federal income tax to withhold from an employee’s wages.
 When you hire a new employee, have them fill out Form W-4.

 Although the nine forms above are the most common payroll tax forms, there are other forms your small business may need to use, too.
 The IRS provides an extended list of small business tax forms along with instructions.